 1. Should Routing Remain Enabled for Archived Invoices? - Currently, the design hides all actions except Unarchive. - If routing is needed for archived items (e.g., for audit or tracking), this needs to be clarified.

+[Asim Jamil]: routing button will not be available for archived invoices, user will have to unarchive it to route if needed.
 2. Filter Behavior for Archived Invoices - Currently planned to exclude archived invoices from default loads - Should there be a global toggle (e.g., “Include Archived”) or a dedicated filter dropdown?

+[Asim Jamil]: no filter needed.
+Archived invoices will not be visible on any existing screen, i.e. Gadgets, manage invoice documents, and reports. we will create separate menu / UI option to view Archive invoices.
+Users can view Archived invoices only on the new UI which will be developed specifically for Archived invoices.

 5. Group Rule: Manage Archive Status